top of page

 • Low energy

-• Poor focus, concentration and decision making
+• Poor focus, concentration, and decision-making

 • Loss of self-esteem

-• Helplessness, hopelessness, worthlessness or extreme shame/guilt
+• Helplessness, hopelessness, worthlessness, or extreme shame/guilt

 • Sleep problems